the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Plant a tree and breathe with us

-We continue our journey toward sustainability with the project Plant a tree and breathe with us, in collaboration with Tree Nation a nonprofit organization that enables citizens and businesses to plant trees around the world and
+We have continued on our path toward sustainability with the project Plant a tree and breathe with us, in collaboration with Tree Nation a nonprofit organization that enables citizens and businesses to plant trees around the world and safeguard the planet's biodiversity.

-We give you a tree as a thank you for your trust
+We gave you a tree as a thank you for your trust

-and loyalty and to concretely participate in a project with a high environmental impact
+and loyalty and to concretely participate in a sustainable project

 by involving you personally.